macmania/cdsshack_columbia_2015/README.md

 # cdsshack_columbia_2015
-Columbia Data Science Hackathon 2015
+Repository for the Columbia University Data Science Student Challenge Contains datasets and code for understanding the challenge.